Royals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The moneyline set for this matchup implies the Royals have a 47.6% chance of walking away with the win.
+- Based on this contest's moneyline, the Royals have an implied win probability of 53.5%.

-- So far this season, Kansas City and its opponents have hit the over in 18 of its 37 games with a total.
+- Kansas City has played in 38 games with a set over/under, and have combined with its opponents to go over the total 19 times (19-17-2).

-- The Royals have played just two games with a spread this season and split those games 1-1 ATS.
+- The Royals have had a spread set for only two contests this season, and went 1-1-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.